gitein/visio-translation-feature/README.md

 - Create an empty folder and move the powershell script file and the file you wish to translate to the same place together.
 - Copy the path of the script with "Shift + right clicking" the powershell script file, and select "Copy as path".
 - Run PowerShell as administrator.
--  Change current directory to the path where the script is saved `cd "PATH_TO_SCRIPT"`, but DO NOT include the name of the file, just the directoy path.
+-  Change current directory to the path where the script is saved `powershell.exe -File "PATH_TO_SCRIPT_WITH_FILE.vsdx"`, and replace the parameter with the real value of the path including the file name and extension, and don't remove the quotes.

 - You may also need to temporarily override execution policy in your PowerShell environment before you run the script if you get an error that refers to blocking scripts of untrusted publishers.
 If so, then consider using the command `Unblock-File -Path .\translate_visio_stable.ps1` or `Set-ExecutionPolicy -Scope CurrentUser <Policy>` in case it failed to run using the previous method and then feel free to reset to everything to defaults after the job is done, and this is for your security, of course.

 - It a serious matter you must bear in mind, so please don't forget to reset the execution policy, if you want to view the current policy use the command `Get-ExecutionPolicy -List`, policy `RemoteSigned` is considered moderate and safe.
 - Read the Microsoft documentation for more information [Link](https://learn.microsoft.com/en-us/powershell/module/microsoft.powershell.security/set-executionpolicy?view=powershell-7.4).

-- Run the following command in PowerShell `.
-"PATH_TO_SCRIPT_FILE_COPIED_BY_PATH"` and replace the parameter with the real value that also includes the file with extension .vsdx at the end, and don't remove the quotes.
 - It might throw some red error, ignore them, they just relate to error when connecting to COM server of Microsoft that is responsible for initiating a MS Word instance, it will still work fine as it's already tested in many environments.

 - Translate your diagrams in the Visio file using Word 365, Copy and paste the content text out of the TTT.txt the script will create for you, paste into Word, select it, and hit "Shift + Alt + F7" to translate.